Joan A. Hurley, 96, Foley

 October 3, 1926 - December 8, 2022

-Joan was born October 3, 1926 in Clear Lake to Joseph and Frances (Carlin) Weis.
-She married William Hurley on June 25, 1949 in San Diego, CA. Joan was an Elementary School Teacher, retiring in 1968.
-Prior to settling in Florida in 1982, Joan Lived in numerous states across the country with her Naval officer husband.
-She was active at Our Lady of Grace Catholic Church and the Knights of Columbus in Palm Bay, FL.
-Joan enjoyed swimming, walking, knitting afghans for all family weddings, sewing dresses for her daughters and sisters, traveling abroad with special friends, and playing cards with her bridge group.
-She was independent, compassionate, loving, brave, selfless, beautiful, and simple the epitome of a good and faithful servant.
+Born October 3, 1926, in Clear Lake, the fourth of the ten children born to Joseph and Frances (Carlin) Weis.
+On June 25, 1949, in San Diego, CA, following a whirlwind romance, she married William Hurley, USN.
+During her husband’s naval career, she moved all over the country, and worked as a school teacher wherever the family was stationed.
+Following many moves, in 1982, Joan and Bill finally settled in Palm Bay , Florida.
+Joan was active with the Knights of Columbus Ladies’ Auxiliary and volunteering at Our Lady of Grace Catholic Church.
+She loved swimming, daily walks, knitting afghans for all family weddings and sweaters for her grandchildren, sewing dresses for her daughters and sisters, traveling abroad with special friends, and playing bridge.
+She was a devoted sister, mother, grandmother and friend to all.
+She was selfless and full of compassion, yet brave and driven by the strongest of work ethics.
+Her beauty transcended mere physical beauty.
+She simply was the epitome of a good and faithful servant.

 Survivors include her daughters, Mary Hurley of Okeechobee, FL, Margaret Airy of Adelanto, CA, and Keelin Hurley of St. Paul; grandchildren, Joseph Airy, William Hurley Gaughan, and Kathleen Frances Hurley Gaughan; and siblings, Kathleen Chmielewski of Foley, Doris Arnold of St. Cloud, Leon Weis of St. Cloud, Donna Jenks of Apopka, FL, Lois (Bill) Stearly of Palm Bay, FL, Kevin (Millie) Weis of Waite Park, Denis (Jo Marie) Weis of St. Cloud, and Marcia (Vince) Pletcher of Hastings.
 Joan was preceded in death by her husband, William on November 1, 1987; son, Joseph on December 9, 2008; and brother, John Weis on August 28, 2008.